collabdotcloud/docs.collab.cloud/docs/help/known-issues.md

 ## Files search results

 Occasionally when searching for files in Community Files, there will be invalid links in the search results.
 Clicking the link will lead to an access denied error.

 *This is an issue with the HCL Connections for Multi-Tenant code.
 We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.*

-## Header in ICEC and Search

-The apps in the header for icec and search point to the sorry page.

-*This is an issue with the HCL Connections for Multi-Tenant code.
-We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.*

-## Mobile Administration not available

-The mobile Administration does not work at the moment.

-*This is an issue with the HCL Connections for Multi-Tenant code.
-We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.*